Commercial Vehicle Safety & Enforcement Branch Careers

 Area Vehicle Inspectors – Salary $58,332.28 - $66,652.94 annually

-Why work for the Commercial Vehicle and Safety Branch?
+Working for the Commercial Vehicle and Safety Branch

-The BC Public Service is an award winning employer and offers its employees competitive benefits and programs, amazing learning opportunities and a chance to engage in rewarding work with real career development opportunities.
-Expand your horizons and work on a collaborative team where employees enjoy both the rewards and challenges of exciting, multi-faceted roles.
+The BC Public Service is an award winning employer that offers its employees competitive benefits and programs, learning opportunities, and a chance to engage in rewarding work with career development opportunities.
+Expand your horizons and work on a collaborative team where employees enjoy both the rewards and challenges of exciting, multifaceted roles.